Robocraft: 2017

-On May 4, 2017 "The Windowmaker update" was released, removing all radar accessories, moved all shields to the "special" category, and added a new module called the "Window maker module", allowing the players to detect all enemies within 7.5 seconds at the cost of some energy, currently the cheapest module ever.
-And a shrunken version of the Chain Shredder, the "Chain splitter", whom cheaper than its larger variant and also lighter.
+On May 4, "The Windowmaker" update was released, removing all radar accessories, moved all shields to the "special" category, and added a new module called the "Window maker module", allowing the players to detect all enemies within 7.5 seconds at the cost of some energy, currently the cheapest module ever.
+A shrunken version of the Chain Shredder, the "Chain splitter", was also added.

-On August 24, 2017, the game went into full release with the drop of 1.0.
+On August 23, the game went into full release with the drop of 1.0.
 This update removed Carbon 6 weapons, all cosmetics, and some building blocks from forge.
 Cosmetics can only be earned by receiving them in crates.
 People who were a part of beta got Pilot seats as a "thank you reward".
 Depending on what year a player joined leading up to 1.0, they got a set number of Pilot seats and Protonium crates.

-On September 19, 2017 the "Gyro Mortar" update was released.
+On September 19, the "Gyro Mortar" update was released.

 On November 19 the "Body Builder" update was released.